charlesRmajor/base-expo-native-project/README.md

 * base/ — contains essential Betterment Labs code for theming, strings, redux store management, and native modules integration
 * src/ — this is where your app lives.
     * src/interface/controllers/MainController.js is the main app insertion point
+    * MainController also gives an example of how BController can be used to create new controllers

+When building new pages, I recommend you copy src/interface/mainViews/baseMainView.js and go from there -- just make sure to change the name of the view component & file!!!

 ### Theming
 * app theme is set in src/interface/theming: ThemeColors.js & ThemeFont.js.
 See these examples for how to use.
 And src/interface/mainViews/BettermentLabsLandingPage.js for implementation.